fourstix/QwiicCosmacElfSim/README.md

 This simiulator uses [Adafruit 7 segment LED backpack](https://www.adafruit.com/product/878) for Hexadecimal output.

 A [Sparkfun Qwiic 3x4 Keypad](https://www.sparkfun.com/products/15290) can be used for key input.
 The star key is used as an escape key for hexadeciamal keys A-F (*, 0-6) and control inputs, like run, wait (*8), load (*7), etc.

 This code simulates a cdp1861 Pixi video chip, rather than just dumping the 256 bytes of ram to the display.
 This code uses a video ram buffer with a 128 x 64 graphics display supported by the [U8G2 graphics library](https://github.com/olikraus/u8g2) as a video display.
+The code will simulate the interrupts, external flag 1 signal, and DMA Output requests from the original pixie video.
+This allows programs written for the original Cosmac Elf hardware to run directly on the simulator.

 U8G2 supports many kinds of 128 x 64 displays.
 A list of supported displays is available [here.](https://github.com/olikraus/u8g2/wiki/u8g2setupcpp)

-For example, The [SSD1306 I2C 128 x64 OLED display](https://www.adafruit.com/product/938) available
+For example, this [SSD1306 I2C 128 x64 OLED display](https://www.adafruit.com/product/938) available
 from Adadruit works fine with the Qwiic interface and is supported by Uthe 8G2 graphics library.